paigeblum/sponsor-analytics/README.md

   Surfaces only the metrics that matter: attendance, check-ins, sampling counts, QR scans, email captures, social buzz, regional follower growth, post-event sales lift, ROI, and CPM.

-  For upcoming events, displays preregistrations, forecasted reach, planned samples, and booked sponsor slots giving sponsors a sense of scale without inventing results.
+  For upcoming events: displays preregistrations, forecasted reach, planned samples, and booked sponsor slots giving sponsors a sense of scale without inventing results.

   Keeps the interface minimal so you focus on the story in the numbers, not on decoding a busy dashboard.